 At least in SaaS.

-Now as 2013 comes to a close and we head into 2014, the idea of a “best practice” auto-responder follow-up sequence is – or should be – ancient history.
+The idea of a “best practice” auto-responder follow-up sequence is – or should be – ancient history.

 In fact, if you’re still sending emails based on a timed sequence instead of triggered by actual user behavior as it relates to CCAs in your Free Trial or Customer Success once they’re a customer, you’re 100% doing it wrong.